15 Steps to a More Productive Workday

 15. Work in a Comfortable Environment

 As a freelancer, you’ll probably be spending a lot of time in a home office.
 Making that office a comfortable space is important in terms of increasing your productivity.
 What you do with the office isn’t really important, but it should be an area that allows you to focus on your work comfortably for long periods of time.
-I recently wrote a post at DesignM.ag on the essential qualities of a home office that takes a more in-depth look at this subject.

 What’s Your Experience?